 Lancashire Heeler is small and strongly built.
 They are slightly longer than are tall.
 The head is proportionate with the body and the eyes are round and bright which is set far apart.
 The nose is either black or brown that varies with the color of the coat.
 The ears are erect when they are alert.

 Origin and History

 Lancashire Heeler was originated in the 17th century and their place of origin is still unknown.
-This breed is believed to bred with the cross of Welsh Corgi and Manchester Terrier.
-Lancashire Heeler was used for herding and driving livestock to the market and at home they are used for catching rats and mice.
+This breed is believed to breed with the cross of Welsh Corgi and Manchester Terrier.
+Lancashire Heeler was used for herding and driving livestock to the market and at home, they are used for catching rats and mice.
 Besides being a working dog, this breed was widely popular as a great family companion.

 Lancashire Heeler was recognized by United Kennel Club in 1981.
 The American Kennel Club has kept this breed on the Foundation Stock Service since 2001.